HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_file_base_session_reporting.md

 ```

 !!!note
+    As of CF229, the `productFeatureIdName` parameter has been removed as a command-line parameter.
 The product feature ID is automatically read from the License Manager's environment variable.
 You do not need to specify it as a parameter when running the User Session Reporting Tool.

 ### Example